Ultimaker/Meta/PythonCodeConventions.md

 Type checking
 ---
-As per Ultimaker RFC-1,all new and changed code MUST be typed by using mypy typing.
+As per Ultimaker RFC-1, all new and changed code MUST be typed by using mypy typing.
 See: http://mypy-lang.org/ for more information.

 ## Bad example
 Normally, Python is completely dynamically typed;